quixio/chat-demo-app/BigQuery/README.md

 ## Known limitations
 - BigQuery fails to immediately recognize new Schema changes such as adding a new field when streaming insert data.
-- BigQuery doesn't allow deleting data when streaming insert data.
+- BigQuery doesn't allow data deletion while streaming inserts are ongoing.

 ## Contribute